matthewjwoodruff/summaries/summaries/mattson_2003_spareto.md

 Bibliography
 ============

+Curtis, Shane K, Braden J Hancock, and Christopher A Mattson.
+2013.
+“Usage Scenarios for Design Space Exploration with a Dynamic Multiobjective Optimization Formulation.” *Research in Engineering Design* 24 (4): 395–409.

 Mattson, Christopher A, and Achille Messac.
 2002.
-“A Non-deterministic Approach to Concept Selection Using S-Pareto Frontiers.”
+“A Non-Deterministic Approach to Concept Selection Using S-Pareto Frontiers.”
 In *ASME 2002 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference*, 859–870.
 American Society of Mechanical Engineers.

 Mattson, Christopher A, Anoop A Mullur, and Achille Messac.
 2004.
 “Smart Pareto Filter: Obtaining a Minimal Representation of Multiobjective Design Space.” *Engineering Optimization* 36 (6): 721–740.